Ehsan-Behzadi/Predicting-Diabetes-A-Machine-Learning-Approach-Using-the-Pima-Indians-Diabetes-Dataset/README.md

 pip install pandas numpy scikit-learn matplotlib seaborn imblearn
 ```

 ## Model and Techniques

 This project utilizes a Naive Bayes classifier to predict diabetes.
 Key steps include:
 - Data pre-processing: Handling missing values, detecting outliers, data normalization and balancing, feature selection to identify the most significant attributes, and splitting the data into training and testing sets.
 - Model training: Using a Naive Bayes classifier to train the model on the training set.
-- Model evaluation: Assessing the model's performance using accuracy, precision, recall, F1-score, classification report, confusion matrix and AUC score.
+- Model evaluation: Assessing the model's performance using accuracy, precision, recall, F1-score, classification report, confusion matrix, and AUC score.

+## Improvements

+In this project, several improvements have been made to enhance the data preprocessing and model performance processes.

+1. **KNN Imputation for Missing Values.**

+## KNN Imputation Method for Missing Values

+In this update, I have added a new method for handling missing values using KNN Imputation.
+This method improves the data preprocessing step by providing a more robust way to impute missing values based on the nearest neighbors.
+The benefits of KNN Imputation are:
+- **Preservation of Relationships**: KNN considers the similarity of data points, which helps maintain the relationships between features when imputing missing values.
+- **Improved Model Performance**: Proper handling of missing data can lead to enhanced model accuracy and reliability.

 ## Results and Performance